jczars/Pollen_classification_view/README.md

 # Pollen_classification_view

-This project focuses on the classification of pollen grains by taking into account their characteristic views (Equatorial, Polar).
-The system is divided into three phases:
+This project focuses on the classification of pollen grains, taking into account their characteristic views (Equatorial and Polar).
+The system is structured in three distinct phases:

-Phase 1: Separate pollen into views (Equatorial and Polar) using pseudo-labeling.
+Phase 1: Separation of pollen into views (Equatorial and Polar) using pseudo-labeling.
-Phase 2: Refine selected models and classify datasets generated in Phase 1.
+Phase 2: Refinement of selected models and classification of datasets generated in Phase 1.
-Phase 3: Assemble ensembles using models from Phase 2 for more accurate classification.
+Phase 3: Classification of the original dataset and comparison of classification metrics with those obtained from datasets separated by views.
+Important note: In the article, the methodology is divided into two main parts.
+Due to revisions, the phases were renamed to parts, so Part 1 corresponds to Phase 1, and Part 2 corresponds to Phase 2.
+Phase 3 was removed from the methodology and is only mentioned in the results section onward.

 [Table of contentes](#table-of-contents)